lucia-auth/lucia/documentation/src/pages/learn/basics/create-users.md

 The [`createUser()`](/reference/api/server-api#createuser) method can be used to create users, which requires a provider name and identifier.
 Lucia (or the database) will automatically generate a user id for your users on creation.
 However, you can generate your own user id using [`configurations.generateCustomUserId()`](/reference/configure/lucia-configurations#generatecustomuserid).

-This method will not create a new session (tokens).
+This method will not create a new session.
 To create a new session after creating a user, refer to [Create sessions](/learn/basics/authenticate-users).

 ```ts
 import { auth } from "./lucia.js";